Into The Night

 “Nothing that I could detect with a preliminary exam,” Dr. Lopez replied.

 Macey pulled back the sheet and her eyes narrowed.

 Bowen blew out a hard breath.
+The Doctor made a mess of her.
 Anger tightened his body.
 The son of a bitch sure seemed to like hurting women.

 Macey’s fingers trembled around the sheet.
 “Well, here, at least, he stuck to his pattern.”